pure-data/externals-howto/README.rst

     } t_xfade_tilde;

-Only one variable ``x_pan`` for the *mixing-factor* of the crossfade-function is needed.
+Only one variable ``x_pan`` for the *mixing factor* of the crossfade function is needed.

-The other variable ``f`` is needed whenever a signal-inlet is needed too.
+The other variable, ``f``, is needed whenever a signal inlet is needed too.
-If no signal but only a float-message is present at a signal-inlet, this variable is used to automatically convert the float to signal.
+If no signal but only a float message is present at a signal inlet, this variable is used to automatically convert the float to signal.

-Finally, we have the members ``x_in2``, ``x_in3`` and ``x_out``, which are needed to store handles to the various extra inlets (resp. outlets) of the object.
+Finally, we have members ``x_in2``, ``x_in3`` and ``x_out``,
+which are needed to store handles to the various extra inlets (resp. outlets) of the object.

-signal-classes
+signal classes
 --------------

 ::